Scroll To See More Images

-My friends and I have Friday night down to an exact science.
+My friends and I have the perfect charcuterie plate down to an exact science.
 We run to the nearest Trader Joe’s and start working through our grocery list: three kinds of meat (usually prosciutto, sliced salami and a whole summer sausage), three kinds of cheese (brie, manchego and truffle goat—always) and two kinds of crackers (honestly, whatever catches our eye).
 We then pop over to a another store and grab a bunch of inexpensive wine before heading to my friend’s apartment and assembling a killer spread.
 Once everything’s set up, we cheers—and our little wine and cheese night begins.

-Though low-budget and low-maintenance, this Friday night ritual has introduced us to an entire world of culinary arts: charcuterie.
+Though low-budget and low-maintenance, this meat and cheese board ritual has introduced us to an entire world of culinary arts: charcuterie.

 Charcuterie, which literally translates to “cooked flesh” from French, encompasses all kinds of cured meats: pork, beef, poultry and more—the key lies in the method of preparation.
 Francine Segan, food historian, tells StyleCaster charcuterie dates back to ancient times; before the advent of refrigeration, people had to get creative when it came to food preparation.
 So they used salt, brine and fat to their advantage, and their experimentation resulted in many delicious food products that we still enjoy today.